worthy969/Call-centre-dashboard-/README.md

 ## Recommendation:
 .Cincinnati is the key region for growth\
 .proper modification amongst the representatives to draw more profit\
-.Trends should be track monthly to identify what's working best amongst representatives and customer.\
+.Trends should be track monthly to identify what's working best amongst representatives and customer\
-.I would recommend that there should be an increase in the number of Representative to improve customers satisfaction.\
+.I would recommend that there should be an increase in the number of Representative to improve customers satisfaction\

 ![call centre dashboard](https://github.com/user-attachments/assets/f6f5dcee-9657-4552-be6e-eba956ae77b0)